A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Analysis of the results

 \subsection{Components of the stellar velocity field}

-Figure \ref{fig:Velocity_residual} shows the stellar velocity components $V_R, V_\theta, V_z$ calculated using equations (\ref{eq:derivativesVR}), (\ref{eq:derivativesVth}) and (\ref{eq:derivativesVz}) represent the ordered ({\it top}) and the random ({\it bottom}) stellar motions.
-The stellar velocity dispersions are estimated by the standard deviation $\sigma_{ VR }, \sigma_{V\theta}, \sigma_{Vz}$ resulting from the LSM solution of the spherical regions with the radius of 1.0 kpc, as described in Section~\ref{sec:methods}.
-Our velocity distributions $(V_R, V_\theta, V_z)$ as well as their standard deviations are a good agreement with previous kinematics studies \citep{Fedorov2023, Drimmel2022, Queiroz2021}.
+Figure \ref{fig:Velocity_residual} shows the ordered ({\it top}) and the random ({\it bottom}) stellar velocity components $V_R, V_\theta, V_Z$ calculated using equations (\ref{eq:derivativesVR}), (\ref{eq:derivativesVth}) and (\ref{eq:derivativesVz}).
+The stellar velocity dispersions are estimated by the standard deviation $\sigma_{ V_R }, \sigma_{V_{\theta}}, \sigma_{V_Z}$ resulting from the LSM solution of the spherical regions with the radius of 1.0 kpc, as described in Section~\ref{sec:methods}.
+Our velocity distributions $(V_R, V_{\theta}, V_Z)$ as well as their standard deviations are in good agreement with previous kinematics studies \citep{Drimmel2022, Queiroz2021}.

-It is seen from the right panels of figure \ref{fig:Velocity_residual} that the values of the vertical stellar motions ${Vz}$ and their standard deviation $\sigma_{Vz}$ are the smallest from all the components.
-The vertical velocity component $V_z$ practically does not change in the range of Galactocentric distances from 1 to 10 kpc and has a value close to zero.
+It is seen from the right panels of figure \ref{fig:Velocity_residual} that the values of the vertical stellar motions ${V_Z}$ and their standard deviation $\sigma_{V_Z}$ are the smallest from all the components.
+The vertical velocity component $V_Z$ practically does not change in the range of Galactocentric distances from 1 to 10 kpc and has a value close to zero.
 The vertical velocity increases with the Galactocentric radius for distances larger than 10 kpc showing the kinematic signature of the Galactic warp and in good agreement with the results found by \citet{Poggio2018} and \citet{Katz2018}.

-Note that the values of the velocity components derived by \citet{Drimmel2022} were obtained by {\it averaging} the velocity components of the stellar samples, while \citet{Fedorov2023} fitted the velocity field with first order Taylor series.
-Both these methods cannot take into account the change of the absolute value of the velocity with the distance from the Galactic plane due to the vertical velocity gradient \citep{Vityazev2012,Velichko2020}.